pomme-clic/s-money-documentation/docs/docs/payout/beneficiaries.md

 <Highlight>

-Adding of a beneficiary is necessary to ask for money transfer
+Adding of a beneficiary is necessary to ask for money transfer.

 </Highlight>

 <Highlight type="tip">

-Retrieving beneficiaries list of a user is available within API
+Retrieving beneficiaries list of a user is available within API.

 </Highlight>